gochaos-app/gochaos-app.github.io/content/go-chaos cli/_index.md

 ```

 Basic commands are:
- * ***validate***: reads a file and checks if the file is readeable.
+ * ***validate***: reads a file and checks if the file is readable.
 Finds issues such as missing values for parameters.
  ```bash
 go-chaos validate myExperiment.hcl
 ```